shoaibur/Software-Engineering/DataStructures-Algorithms/Sorting.md

 # Searching Algorithms

 ## Linear search
+Linear search is a sequential searching algorithm where we start from one end and check every element of the list until the desired element is found.
+It is the simplest searching algorithm.
 * Algorithm
   * Input: nums array, target
   * For each item at position i: